dantaki/SV2/doc/README.md

 chr1 | 100 | 200 | DEL
 chr1 | 500 | 1000 | DUP

-Failure to format this file correctly will result in a `Segmentation Fault`.
+Failure to format this file correctly will result in a warning or Segmentation Fault.
+See [Troubleshooting](#troubleshooting)

 #### VCF Input